 Domestika sells discounted pay-as-you-go courses and takes a small commission.

 Join as a creator, or take a look at the courses on offer.
 There are no membership fees.
-Sign up and buy what you please.

-Make Money as an Artist With Teachable
+How to Make Money as an Artist With Teachable

 They have all the resources you need to help you get going with tutorials on every aspect of production and marketing.